tmralmeida/class-cond-trajpred/README.md

 ## Training and testing deep learning predictors

+Steps to train and test deep learning-based predictors (i.e., RED, cRED, TF, cTF, GAN, cGAN, VAE, and cVAE).

 ### Train one model on a dataset

-Set the corresponding cfg file on  the [cfg folder](https://github.com/tmralmeida/class-cond-trajpred) to the original data as follows:
+Set the corresponding cfg file on  the [fonfig folder](https://github.com/tmralmeida/class-cond-trajpred/tree/main/class_cond_trajpred/cfg) to the original data as follows:
 ------------
 data :
   data_dir : data/original/thor_magni/  # data/original/sdd/ for SDD dataset